Thermal Endurance of Suspended Thin-Film Lithium Niobate up to 800 {\deg}C: Introduction

 \IEEEPARstart{H}{igh}-temperature piezoelectric microelectromechanical systems (MEMS) are increasingly attractive for applications such as power plants, petroleum reactors, automotive combustion engines, and aerospace systems, where devices must operate reliably at temperatures exceeding 700~$^\circ$C \cite{transducers, background1, background2, background3}.
 MEMS enable compact, low-power, and high-sensitivity sensors, actuators, and resonators; however, conventional MEMS technologies—particularly those based on silicon—are typically limited to operating temperatures below 600~$^\circ$C due to intrinsic material limitations \cite{sisensor1,sisensor2}.
 Integrating MEMS and fiber-optic systems can result in devices with operating temperatures exceeding 1000 $^\circ$C, but they require more bulky and complex setups that are not suitable for miniaturized or integrated sensing applications \cite{background3} \cite{opticsensor1}.
 To reach higher device operating temperatures while retaining the benefits of a pure MEMS-based approach, alternative piezoelectric platforms, such as lithium niobate (LN), show promise for operating in harsh thermal environments \cite{materialln1, materialln2, materialln3}.

 High-temperature operation is being studied on commonly used piezoelectric platforms including lead zirconate titanate (PZT) \cite{pzt1, pzt2, pzt3}, aluminum nitride (AlN) \cite{aln1, aln2, aln3}, scandium aluminum nitride (AlScN) \cite{alscn1, alscn2, alscn3}, and LN \cite{ln1, ln2, ln3}.
 Table I, which is adapted from \cite{platformcompare}, provides a comparison of these platforms.
+A comparison of high temperature studies on these platforms is provided in Table II.
 Among these platforms, LN is desirable due to its higher figures of merit, which features an exceptionally large electromechanical coupling coefficient.
-Additionally, LN possesses a high Curie temperature of 1200 $^\circ$C, which has potential for use in harsh thermal environments.
+Additionally, LN possesses a Curie temperature of 1200 $^\circ$C, which has potential for use in harsh thermal environments.
 The thermal endurance of LN is also affected by its composition.
 Specifically, stoichiometric LN (sLN) is reported to be more effective for high-temperature operation compared to congruent LN (cLN). sLN has a near 1:1 ratio of lithium and niobium, while cLN has a lower concentration of lithium compared to niobium \cite{materialln1}. cLN has lithium vacancy defects, and the material degrades above 300 $^\circ$C, while sLN is stable until at least 900 $^\circ$C \cite{materialln1}.
 The LN quality can degrade when heated because lithium atoms can diffuse out of the LN, and can form Li-poor LiNb\textsubscript{3}O\textsubscript{8} phases in the LN film \cite{materialln2}.
 Although work on LN for high temperatures exists, most studies focus on surface acoustic wave (SAW)-based devices on solidly mounted platforms \cite{ln4, ln5, ln6, ln7, ln8, ln9}.
 The thermal survivability of the suspended thin-film LN platform has not been extensively studied until the platform's temperature limit.